stefanspringer1/SwiftProposals/extending-optional-chains-for-loops.md

 ### Alternative 2: Using empty sequences as a fallback

-This ia another option without any change to the Swift language:
+This is another option without any change to the Swift language:

 Use the following code instead: